Pyrostegia venusta: Description

 The orange flowers, which appear from winter to spring, are 5 to 9 cm long and densely clustered.
 They are pollinated by hummingbirds.
 The fruits are smooth, 3 cm long brown capsules.

 Cultivation

 The plant is sensitive to cold winds and prefers sunny, sheltered locations.
 Its frost hardiness USDA zones are 9 to 11.
 It is resistant to soil salinity.

 The plant has forked tendrils, which will cling to any rough surface, including brick walls.
 It can be grown from semi-hardwood cuttings taken in summer, autumn or winter.

 It is naturalised in eastern Australia, eastern Africa and in the southeastern United States.

 Taxonomic history

 The species was first described by John Miers in 1863.

 Etymology

 Venusta means 'beautiful', 'charming', or 'graceful'.
-Pyrostegia" from the Greek pyros means 'fire', relating to the colour of the flowers and the shape of the upper lip, and stegia means 'covering'.
+"Pyrostegia" is from the Greek pyros 'fire', relating to the colour of the flowers and the shape of the upper lip, and stegia 'covering'.
 When the flowers cover a building, it may appear to be on fire.